-From Amazon Alexa to Google Assistant, artificially intelligent assistants are appearing in speakers everywhere as voice becomes the new normal way to control your smart home.
-Not only can you request information quickly and easily, you can use these smart devices to activate connected devices around your house, stream online music, set timers or reminders and plenty more besides.
+From Amazon Alexa to Google Assistant, artificially intelligent assistants are appearing in speakers everywhere.
+As a result, voice has now become the fashionable way to control your smart home.
+For a start, you can request information quickly and easily at any time with a quick command.
+However, those smarts extend far beyond simple web requests.
+You can also use these smart devices to control connected devices around your house, stream online music, order in pizza and plenty more besides.

-So what are the best smart speakers out now and which devices coming soon are serious rivals to the likes of Echo and Home?
-This guide will show you everything you need to know so you can decide if buying one now is a good idea or holding off could be the best move.
+So what are the best smart speakers out now and which upcoming devices are worth watching?
+This guide will show you everything you need to know.

 Best smart speakers out now

 Desperate for a voice-controlled smart assistant in your home?
 Here are our favourite devices already available in 2018.

 Amazon Echo with Alexa